top of page

 Siniša Birovljev M.D.(1955) from Belgrade, retired general and cardiovascular surgery specialist.
 He spent his working life at the Institute for Cardiovascular Diseases "Dedinje".
 On several occasions he stayed, studied and worked in well-known medical centers in the world in the USA, France, Norway and Kuwait.
 Member of several domestic and foreign professional associations, published over 80 papers and announcements at professional meetings and in specialized magazines.
 Versatility, persistence and love for discovering new things have contributed to the development of interest in neuroscience, philosophy and consciousness research in scientific and contemplative frameworks.
 Personal experiences with altered states of consciousness gained during many years of meditative practice contributed to the interest in the potential of psychedelics in medicine and personal development.
 The knowledge gained by following the almost eruptive development of IT and neuroimaging technologies at the beginning of the 21st century inspires hope that their practical application in the future could reach the level of a new civilizational heritage.
 Such considerations certainly justify personal involvement in this new area of interest.

-©2024 National Association for Psychedelic Studies
+©2024 National Association for Psychedelic Research

 bottom of page